Lionsberg/old-lionsberg-wiki/README.md

 We often refer to this as the [[Meta Goal]] of the [[Meta Project]] or the [[Meta Game]].

-Simply, we are attempting to inspire a diverse global community to design and build itself so that together we can design and build a better world.
+Simply, _we are attempting to inspire a diverse global community to design and build itself so that together we can design and build a better world_.

 Feel free to explore, recognizing that everything here is being built live and transparently as a [[Work In Progress]].